brendt-mcfeeley/brendtmcfeeley.github.io/essays/ui-frameworks.md

 It won't do much if I just explain to you what a UI Framework is, visual examples are the easiest way to explain what UI Interfaces do.

-For example, here is a an example of a website built purely with HTML & CSS, which is on the left.
-Next to it there is an example of a website built using a framework called Semantic UI.
+For example, on the left is an example of a website built purely with HTML & CSS.
+Next to it there is an example of a website built using Semantic UI.

 <p align="center">
   <img src="../images/rawVSframework.png" height="350" width="900"/>